A Note on the Oscillatory Behavior of Impulsive Differential Equations with Piecewise Constant Arguments via Difference Equations: Introduction

 \section{Introduction}

-Differential equations with deviating arguments were introduced by A. Myshkis in the late 1970s \cite{203}.
-This class of equations was first applied in the work of S. Busenberg and K. Cooke \cite{COOKE1}, who used them to model vertically transmitted diseases.
+The study of differential equations with deviating arguments originates from the pioneering work of A.~Myshkis in the late 1970s~\cite{203}.
+This class of equations found one of its earliest applications in the work of S.~Busenberg and K.~Cooke~\cite{COOKE1}, who used such models to describe the dynamics of vertically transmitted diseases, illustrating their applicability in biological systems with delay-type effects.